-Welcome You All to the Korean Grammar Guide!
+Welcome You All to the Korean Language Guide!

-This blog was first created in 2006 as an experiment to help people who would like to learn Korean by providing some basic grammar lessons on Korean.
+This blog was first created in 2006 as an experiment to help people who would like to learn Korean language online by providing some basic grammar lessons on Korean.

-Over the years, I was able to put up more and more lessons, and as of now, in January 2011, there are more than 60 lessons on Korean grammar in this blog.
+Over the years, I was able to put up more and more Korean language lessons online, and as of now, in January 2011, there are more than 70 online Korean lessons in this blog.

-The principles in writing these lessons have been that I remain intentional about making them as easy to understand and readily applicable in daily life as I can, and comprehensive enough to cover major points of Korean grammar which include both the Written and Spoken forms.
+The principles in writing these online Korean language lessons have been that I remain intentional about making them as easy to understand and readily applicable in daily life as I can, and comprehensive enough to cover major points of the Korean language which includes both the Written and Spoken forms.